 For more historic photos of the building, view the Monterey High School slideshow.

-Renovation began in early spring of 2015 and completion is expected in the spring of 2017.
+Renovation began in early spring of 2015 and final completion is expected in the fall of 2017.